Yasal95/Yasal95/README.md

  𐀪𐀪 Participation in setting Gennius World Record as world's largest national waving flag of Pakistan in 2025.
  🧮 Participation in 1st Falcon Hunt Compitition in Mathematics Contest at climber level.
- 👩🏻‍💻 Active participant of international hackathons.
+ 👩🏻‍💻 Active participant of international hackathons and coding competitions.

 <p align=center">